-- Standard hepatitis treatments work for most people who have hepatitis C and mild or moderate disease.
-The condition can come back when treatment stops.
+Current direct-acting hepatitis C treatments work for most people who have hepatitis C and mild or moderate disease.
+As hepatitis C goes away, the cryoglobulins should disappear.

 Severe cryoglobulinemia involves vital organs or large areas of skin.
 It is treated with corticosteroids and other medicines that suppress the immune system.

 - Rituximab is an effective drug and has fewer risks than other medicines.

 - Cyclophosphamide is used in life-threatening conditions where rituximab is not working or available.
 This medicine was used often in the past.